 Most marketing executives will look at using either legitimate interest or consent (unambiguous or explicit).
 Let’s look at these in more detail.

 Consent comes in two forms, unambiguous for most data and explicit for sensitive data.
-In both cases, the individual has given clear consent for you to process their personal data for a specific purpose (although they still have the right to withdraw consent at a later date).
+In both cases, the individual has given clear consent for you to process their data for a specific purpose (although they still have the right to withdraw consent at a later date).

 Which is best for marketing?

 They are clearly interested in what you are selling and therefore less likely to complain about the volume of marketing, less likely to unsubscribe and more likely to recommend your company to friends.
-They are clearly worth investment.
+They are worth investment.

 Talking to many executives, it seems the guys in the Data Department favour legitimate interest, but experienced marketers see the value of consent.